mesgjs/mesgjs-web/architectural-plan/historical/MWI-Component-Guidelines-ARCHIVED-20250714.md

 if (Array.isArray(content)) {
     // Array input: Creates new NANOS automatically content = new NANOS(...content.map(v => ...));
-} else if (content instanceof NANOS && isSmartComponent) {
-    // NANOS input to smart component: Create copy content = new NANOS(content);
 }
-// All other inputs used directly without modification
+// All NANOS and other inputs are used directly.
+// Immutability is guaranteed by the VNode's copy-on-write strategy.
 ```

 ### Smart Component Behavior

 Smart components:
-- Receive a copy of NANOS input (if input was NANOS)
-- Receive a new NANOS (if input was Array)
+- Receive a new NANOS if the original input was an Array.
-- Can safely modify their input NANOS in-place
+- Can operate on their input data with the assurance that the rendering pipeline's VNode layer will handle data immutability via its copy-on-write strategy.
+There is no need for the component to make its own copy.
 - Can add/remove classes, modify styles, etc.
-- May return their modified input as output
+- May return a `content` payload containing a modified or new data structure to be rendered into its slot.

 ### Attribute Handling